Leg lengthening surgery with intramedullary lengthening nail FITBONE ® SAA (program ID: 150259)

 - Cartilage lesions

-- Worn articular cartilage and degenerative changes in the knee in elderly patients
+- Articular cartilage lesions and degenerative changes in the knee joint in elderly patients

 - Shoulder arthrosis